apache/pekko/docs/src/main/paradox/persistence-schema-evolution.md

 ### Provided default serializers

-Akka Persistence provides [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) based serializers (using @ref:[Akka Serialization](serialization.md)) for its own message types such as @apidoc[PersistentRepr], @apidoc[AtomicWrite] and snapshots.
+Pekko Persistence provides [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) based serializers (using @ref:[Pekko Serialization](serialization.md)) for its own message types such as @apidoc[PersistentRepr], @apidoc[AtomicWrite] and snapshots.
 Journal plugin implementations *may* choose to use those provided serializers, or pick a serializer which suits the underlying database better.

 @@@ note

-Serialization is **NOT** handled automatically by Akka Persistence itself.
+Serialization is **NOT** handled automatically by Pekko Persistence itself.
 Instead, it only provides the above described serializers, and in case a @scala[@scaladoc[AsyncWriteJournal](pekko.persistence.journal.AsyncWriteJournal)]@java[@javadoc[AsyncWriteJournal](pekko.persistence.journal.japi.AsyncWriteJournal)] plugin implementation chooses to use them directly, the above serialization scheme will be used.

 Please refer to your write journal's documentation to learn more about how it handles serialization!

-For example, some journals may choose to not use Akka Serialization *at all* and instead store the data in a format that is more "native" for the underlying datastore, e.g. using JSON or some other kind of format that the target datastore understands directly.
+For example, some journals may choose to not use Pekko Serialization *at all* and instead store the data in a format that is more "native" for the underlying datastore, e.g. using JSON or some other kind of format that the target datastore understands directly.